eferreirafilho/demeter-paper-simulations/README.md

 git clone https://github.com/codres-ali/auv_sim.git
 ```

-## Actions: move, submerge-mission, transmit_data, wait-to-recharge, localize-cable, surface
+## Pre-planning

-First, a visibility graph is created and saved in scaled_visibility_G_with_turbines.pickle.
+A visibility graph is created and saved in scaled_visibility_G_with_turbines.pickle.
 This consider as many turbines as set in get_data_allocation.yaml and create a roadmap to avoid collisions with turbines.

 ![visibility_graph](https://user-images.githubusercontent.com/92797165/232097906-bedde59f-6862-4dbf-a4b3-dbc34de8e41d.png)

 Vehicles can only move between allowed waypoints (as will be created in /auv{i}/common/problem.pddl).
 Robots share the same domain.pddl, bbut each one has its own problem.pddl and plan.pddl.
 Problem and Plan files update dynamically.

 There is only one possible mission: "submerge-mission".
 A mission called "measure-vortex" will also be implemented.

+## Actions

+Possible PDDl actions: move, submerge-mission, transmit-data, wait-to-recharge, localize-cable, surface.

+- Action **move** return success if vehicle has reached the waypoint within the time described in common/auv{i}/domain.pddl.
+Plan fails otherwise.

+- Actions **transmit-data** is simulated, vehicle just wait in position for some time (as defined in common/auv{i}/domain.pddl) and the action always returns as successfull.

+- Action **submerge-mission** is sucessfull if last way point in plan_wp was reached, simulating data-retrieval from sensor.

+- Action **wait-to-recharge** recharge the Vehicle (when in surface) and block most of other actions.
+Note that is possible to set the vehicle to also recharge while executing other surface actions (RECHARGE_RATE == 0 in battery.py).

 ## Parameters